 The dried leaves are used as a herb in Traditional Chinese Medicine and now have found uses in Modern Western Medicine too.

-The powdered dried leaves can be consumed mixed in with other foods or beverages or taken as a tea or as capsules.
+The powdered dried leaves can be consumed mixed in with other foods or beverages or taken as a tea.

 see FAQ. for more details